valheimPlus/ValheimPlus/README.md

 ; configure the maximum amount of honey in beehives maximumHoneyPerBeehive=4

+[Unarmed]
+enabled=false
+; Change false to true to enable this section

+scaleDamage=100
+; default is 100, this is the value it will approach in damage as you gain skill until capped.

 [Building]

 ; Change false to true to enable this section